Hi, I'm Amélie. This is my personal academic

 November 2016 - New report on proposed MPA for the Falklands.
 The AFCAS report (Assessment of Fishing Closure Areas as Sites for

 marine management areas) is part of the next stage of MSP.
-I designed its format to be more appealing to stakeholders and politicians and drive consultation and decision.
-It is under
+I designed its format to be more appealing to stakeholders and politicians to drive consultation and decision.
+It is

 November 2016 - New job!
 Very pleased to say, I will be back in New Zealand at the end of the month to start work in December at the Department of Conservation.
 Leaving the Falkland Islands and its amazing coastal wildlife will be sad.
 Thanks to great collaborators, stakeholders and (mostly all ex- by now) colleagues that allowed me to have a very nice and productive time.